toolsforexperiments/instrumentserver/msmtProtocol.md

  build a proxy for it.
 Later user can use these proxy instrument to write measurement codes.
 * An instrument GUI will popup, which will show instrument parameters, and give access to change parameters and call functions.
+    * Hatlab specific instrument GUI setups

 ### Notice and suggestions:
-* For any given measurement,

 ### _TODO:_
 * we need to define a format for saving instrument configuration at this stage , should we use the same format as the qcodes one?
 Also a helper function need to be written for loading and saving the configuration file.
-* RK: I think that the instrumentserver.serialize() function is pretty easy to use.
+* RK: I think that the instrumentserver.serialize functions are pretty easy to use.
 It just saves to a JSON format

 ### _Question and discussion:_